musictechlab/bobiki/README.md

-# Bobiki: Zamek i Fortece
+# Bobik Fights With The Dragon 🐉
 Bobiki: A simple game built using Pygame.
 In this game, players control a character named Bobiki, who must defeat a dragon to win the game.

 ![Game Screenshot](screenshot.png)